hubotio/generator-hubot/generators/app/templates/README.md

 ### Running <%= botName %> Locally

-You can test your hubot by running the following, however some plugins will not behave as expected unless their specific environment variables have been set.
+You can test your hubot by running the following, however some plugins will not behave as expected unless the [environment variables](#configuration) they rely upon have been set.

 You can start <%= botName %> locally by running: